USEPA/WNTR/documentation/hydraulics.rst

 the starting node to the ending node and negative if water is flowing from the ending node to the starting node.

-The WNTRSimulator solves for pressures and flows throughout the network as a set of linear equations.
-However, the Hazen-Williams headloss formula is not valid for negative flow rates.
+The Hazen-Williams headloss formula is not valid for negative flow rates.
 Therefore, the WNTRSimulator uses a reformulation of this constraint.

 For :math:`q<0`: